Bank reconciliation explained: What it is and how to do it

 • Cash flow management: Ensures your financial records are accurate and up-to-date.
 Any discrepancies can be identified and addressed promptly, providing a clear picture of your cash flow for effective budgeting and financial planning.
 For businesses looking to streamline this process, you may use an expense management application to automate and simplify the reconciliation of expenses, helping maintain accurate records with minimal effort.

 • Regulatory compliance: Keeps you compliant with auditing requirements and standards.
-A comprehensive record of business income and expenses is essential for accurate tax returns.
+A comprehensive record of business income and expenses is essential for accurate corporate tax returns.

 • Fraud detection: Helps detect any unauthorised transactions or suspicious activities, allowing for timely investigations and protective measures to be put in place.